EDGE Insights

 Roblox

-Roblox is an online gaming and entertainment platform for a shared digital experience that brings people together through play.
-It enables anyone to imagine, create, and have fun with friends as they explore...
+Roblox is a platform for online gaming and entertainment that provides a communal digital experience that unites individuals via play.
+It enables anyone to imagine, create, and have fun with friends as...

 HQ: